DavisMakerspace/ircnotify/README.md

 `ircnotify` is a basic daemon for communicating between an IRC bot and the outside world via a socket.

+## Install

+To install for deployment, you can do:

+    RUBY=/path/to/ruby
+    $RUBY/bin/bundle install --deployment

 ## Examples

 The following assume that `SOCKET=/path/to/ircnotify/socket`